YaseenFsharid/reading-notes/class04.md

 there is defferant types for creating functions
 1. _functions inside variable created function will asigned to values_
-2. _seprated function created function can used here by direct calling it name_ +function call is like that name( ); function name and circle braketes
+2. _seprated function created function can used here by direct calling it name_
+   + function call is like that name( ); function name and circle braketes

 #### Pair programming is an agile software development technique in which two programmers work together at one workstation.
 One, the driver, writes code while the other, the observer or navigator,[1] reviews each line of code as it is typed in.
 The two programmers switch roles frequently.
 **some resones to make pair programming**